ysdn2018/the-next-website/src/content/graduates/acadia-stewart.md

   important because it leads to effective, efficient and customized solutions for the user.
 This can make a huge difference in the overall design experience.
-music: 'Pop, country, hip-hop '
+music: 'Pop, Country, Hip-hop '
 tools: |
   Indesign, Illustrator, Photoshop, SketchBook
 watch: 'The Office, Imposters, Riverdale, Sherlock'